croservices/cro-webapp/README.md

 Would render something like:

 ```
 <p>Hello, Darya.
-The weather is sunny, wich a low of
+The weather is sunny, with a low of
   14C and a high of 25C.</p>
 ```